nosyndicate/pytorchrl/README.md

 # PyTorchRL
-Deep Reinforcement Learning implemented in pytorch
+Deep Reinforcement Learning implemented in pytorch.

+This project trying to mimic the structure of rllab code and occasionally borrow code from [rllab](https://github.com/rll/rllab).